Galacsh/lindir/README.md

 ## Ignore files

 You can ignore files by creating a `.lindirignore` file in the directory.
-This file uses the pattern syntax of Go language's [filepath.Match](https://pkg.go.dev/path/filepath#Match).
+This file uses the pattern syntax of `.gitignore`.
+See [gitignore](https://git-scm.com/docs/gitignore#_pattern_format) for more information.

 > [!TIP]
 > Add `.git` directory to `.lindirignore` file to ignore Git files.